Hello, my name is Juergen. [Some spell this ‘Yergon’ - LOL]

 I'll stop here with boring work related stuff and display a few recent sites with “My Work”.

-Because travel is my other big passion, which I share with my wife of almost 20 years, we are now “digital nomads”, trying to combine exploring the world and earning a living at the same time.
+Because travel is my other big passion, which I share with my wife of over 25 years, we are now “digital nomads”, trying to combine exploring the world and earning a living at the same time.
 You can support us by giving me a job I can complete from some remote location, possibly with an exotic sounding name!